 All the doctors seemed to think that this episode was just a little adjustment of the plumbing, and that generally I was in good shape.
 My cardiologist suggested that the block could be an example of 'junction stenosis,' or a block that forms downstream from a stent near the next arterial junction.
 My original stent, a Palmaz-Schatz from Johnson & Johnson is rather inflexible, and apparently can create eddies downstream which can irritate the artery lining, inviting another plaque to form.
 Sounds plausible, but who really can say?
 In any event, the new stent is from AVE (Arterial Vascular Engineering) and is more flexible.

-Dr. Caskey retired soon after my initial heart attack, and now my GP is Dr. Linda Lauretti.
+Dr. Caskey retired soon after my initial heart attack, and my initial treatment was supervised by Dr. Linda Lauretti, who eventually became my new GP.

-Lately, NEMC, which was virtually bankrupt at the time of my hospitalizations, has merged with a for-profit hospital corporation, and Faulker has merged with several large Boston-area teaching hospitals, including Brigham and Women's Hospital.
-Dr. Andrew Selwyn, who performed my most recent angiogram at Faulkner, is Director of the Cardiac Catheterization Laboratory at Brigham, and Dr. James Kirshenbaum, who placed the stent, is Co-Director, Clinical Cardiology.
-Dr. Kirshenbaum is also responsible for finally getting me the images of the most recent procedures.
+Later, NEMC, which was virtually bankrupt at the time of my hospitalizations, has merged with a for-profit hospital corporation, and Faulker was merged with several large Boston-area teaching hospitals, including Brigham and Women's Hospital.
+Dr. Andrew Selwyn, who performed the 2000 angiogram at Faulkner, is Director of the Cardiac Catheterization Laboratory at Brigham, and Dr. James Kirshenbaum, who placed the stent, is Co-Director, Clinical Cardiology.
+Dr. Kirshenbaum was also responsible for finally getting me the images of the 2000 procedures.

-You have to be conscious during an angiogram (for various reasons,) and I was pumped full of valium anyway, so I was fascinated by what I saw during my first angiogram, and decided I wanted a copy of the video tape.
+You have to be conscious during an angiogram (for various reasons,) and in 1996 I was pumped full of Valium anyway, so I was fascinated by what I saw, and decided I wanted a copy of the video tape.
 Dr Greenwald said he could make one, but he'd have to convert the format, etc. After several months of asking and several different excuses ('the duplicating machine is broken') I gave up on that.

 At the time my first stent was placed at NEMC, however, I asked again for tapes, pictures, anything I could get my hands on.
 Dr. Rajendian (I hope I've spelled his name correctly) provided a couple of black and white glossies, reproduced above.
 I later colorized one of the images and made a tee-shirt out of it.

 When I was admitted to Brigham and Women's in July 2000, Dr. Resnick, who did the initial screening, promised me a CD of images from my procedures.
 The CD was a long time coming, and I only got it through the good graces of Dr. Kirshenbaum, who warned me it might not be as useful as I thought.
 In fact, it is in a proprietary format called DICOM 3 (Digital Imaging and Communication in Medicine.)
 As a CD, it's great.
 There are ten video sequences, and a custom executable which can select and play a sequence, adjust speed, contrast, etc. Unfortunately, it's not portable at all, and the interface program has no facility for exporting or printing.
-So to get images I have to take screen shots.
-To get videos, I have to play the images frame by frame, take a screen-shot of every frame, and then crop and re-animate them.
-Nevertheless, I am glad to have the CD for my records.
+So to get images I had to take screen shots, and to get videos, I had to play the images frame by frame, take a screen-shot of every frame, and then crop and re-animate them.
+Nevertheless, I was glad to have the CD for my records.

-I've taken some of the best sequences from the CD and created animated GIF files.
-You can see the beating heart with blocked artery, sequences showing the stent actually being placed, the beating heart with the stent in place and restored circulation.
-These animated GIF's are rather large, so they'll take a while to load.
+I've taken some of the best sequences from the CDs.
+You can see the beating heart with blocked artery, sequences showing the stents actually being placed, the beating heart with the stent in place and restored circulation.
+The animated GIF's are rather large, so they may take a while to load.
 Click the links below to see them.